crimx/value-enhancer/README.md

 ## Derive Val

-Derive a new Val from another Val.
+`derive` a new Val from another Val.

 ```js
 import { val, derive } from "value-enhancer";